 For more information, please call us 1-800-437-8368

 Dr. Scott Hahn is the author or editor of over 40 books; his most recent titles are Evangelizing Catholics, Angels and Saints, and Consuming the Word.
 He holds the Father Michael Scanlan Chair of Biblical Theology and the New Evangelization at Franciscan University of Steubenville, where he has taught since 1990.
 He is also the founder and president of the St. Paul Center for Biblical Theology.
 Dr. Hahn graduated from Gordon-Conwell Theological Seminary with his master’s in divinity and received his PhD in theology from Marquette University.
 Dr. Hahn has been married to Kimberly since 1979.
-They live in Steubenville Ohio and have six children and ten grandchildren.
+They live in Steubenville Ohio and have six children and eleven grandchildren.